Difference Between RAC and Waitlist: RAC vs WL vs Confirmed Tickets Explained

-Understand RAC, Waiting List, and Confirmed tickets in simple terms, with examples and what to do when you need to travel today.
+What is the difference between RAC and waitlist in Indian Railways?
+Understand RAC, Waiting List (WL), and Confirmed tickets with examples, cancellation rules, and what to do when you need to travel today.

 TL;DR